Kafka Connect

 MSK Connect

-Configuring Multiple Connect Clusters
+Configuring multiple Connect Clusters

 Kpow supports multiple Kafka Connect clusters associated to a single Kafka cluster.